How to Get the Best Odds in Roulette

 Taking only bets and Roulette wheel into account, European and French Roulette is the same.
 The French version is also a single zero Roulette, so chances of winning with each bet are the same.

-Though, there are two extra rules in French Roulette that give you better odds.
+Though, there are two additional rules in French Roulette that give you better odds.

 One of these rules is La Partage.
 It states that if you make bets that payout 1 to 1 (e.g. black/red or odd/even), if the ball lands in the zero pocket, you get half of your wager back.